At its core, Force USA’s X15 Pro Multi Trainer is essentially a squat stand that’s been combined with a dual-stack functional trainer.

 And that’s where I can help.

-In this review, I’ll go over all the specs and features the X15 Pro has to offer, as well as where it falls a bit short.
+In this review, I’ll go over all the specs and features the X15 Pro has to offer, as well as where it has room for improvement.

 Off we go.